The Laboratoire d'Astrophysique de Bordeaux

 (Credit: Charlot 2008)

-Further details about the calculation of structure corrections and structure indices are described in:
+Further details about the calculation of structure corrections and structure indices are described

 Visibility map (Credit: BVID)